Transitioning to a career in data analytics can mean stable employment in a high-paying industry once you have the right skills.

-Andrew Ng’s Machine Learning course from Stanford was one of the most popular courses on Coursera in 2020.
+Get started in machine learning: Andrew Ng’s Machine Learning course from Stanford was one of the most popular courses on Coursera in 2020.
 Learn about the best machine learning techniques and how to apply them to problems in this introductory class.

 Statistics refers to the field of math and science concerned with collecting, analyzing, interpreting, and presenting data.
 That might sound familiar—it closely matches the description of what a data analyst does.

 With a strong foundation in probability and statistics, you’ll be better able to: